Fee-Only or Commission What Is Best for You

 What Registration is Right for You?

-Most of my wealth management business (90%) is as an investment adviser representative (fiduciary), charging the client a level or flat fee usually based on the size of their portfolio.
+Most of my wealth management business (90%) is as an investment adviser representative (fiduciary), charging the client a level or fee-only usually based on the size of their portfolio.

 If the client has a smaller account such as a Roth IRA, 529 Plan, or a teacher saving in a 403(b) plan, I do receive commissions through my job as a registered representative.
 Most of these clients end up paying less with a commission product.
 Moreover, maybe they do not need the same level of time as clients that are being charged an annual fee.